Sphynx Cat Care & Health

 SPHYNX CAT CARE

-A Sphynx cat has some specific care needs which must be catered for by its human family.
+A Sphynx cat has some specific care needs which must be catered for by its human family in order that it can be kept comfortable & healthy..

-On this page, you will find a series of headings which intends to cover every aspect of the provision of care for your Sphynx kitten/cat.
-We discuss different foods and suggest how to safely make any changes.
-And we consider the importance of water and even the kind of bowl to use.
-Next we move on to cat litter and where to place the litter box then move on to your cats bedding, its toys and then to the importance of initial and annual health checks, vaccinations, microchipping and neutering which includes discussion relating to the age of sexual maturity and what you can expect from an un-neutered male or female should you decide not to neuter.
+On this page, are a series of headings which intend to cover every aspect of care provision for your Sphynx kitten/cat.
+We discuss different foods & suggest how to safely make any diet changes.
+We consider the importance of water & even the kind of bowl it’s put in.
+We consider cat litters as well as where to place the litter box, then move on to your cats bedding & toys.
+Moving on we consider the vital importance of initial & annual health checks, vaccinations, microchipping & neutering which includes a discussion relating to the age of sexual maturity & what you can expect from an un-neutered male or female cat should you decide not to neuter.

-All information given on this website is from my own experience gained from caring for my own Sphynx cat and all the other cats I've been fortunate to care for during the last almost 40 years.
+All information given on this website is from my own experience gained from caring for my own Sphynx cat & all the other cats I've been so fortunate to love care for during the last almost 40+years.
 I am neither a pet nutritionist nor am I veterinary trained.
-I have learned so much from other Sphynx cat owners and owe them a debt of gratitude for their guidance especially in the early days.
-I keep on learning.
+If you have any concerns with your kitten or cat Sphynx or not, always seek the advice of a veterinary professional.
+I have learned so much from other Sphynx cat owners & owe them a debt of gratitude for their guidance & mentorship especially in the early days of my breeding activities.
+I keep on learning every day.

 There's a lot of information on this page.
 I sincerely hope you will find it to be invaluable.